 Creating a community of support by bringing breastfeeding families together.

 La Leche League USA (LLL USA) is committed to diversity and inclusion.
-LLL USA strives to support all breastfeeding families regardless of race, ethnicity, creed, age, sexual orientation, gender identity, family structure, primary language, ability, or socio-economic status.
+LLL USA strives to support all breastfeeding families inclusive of race, ethnicity, creed, age, sexual orientation, gender identity, family structure, primary language, ability, or socio-economic status.
 La Leche League USA makes every effort to foster diversity among its Leaders so as to incorporate a wide variety of perspectives and responsible decision-making.

 LLL USA also remains committed to honoring the spirit and the letter of the WHO Code – the World Health Organization (WHO) International Code of Marketing of Breast-milk Substitutesand subsequent WHA Resolutions.
 LLL USA does not condone any actions that would allow a company that is not upholding its obligations under the WHO Code to advertise at La Leche League events.
 Click here for more information about the WHO Code.